Follow The Impact

 Grant Award 2007

-On Tuesday, June 12, 2007 Impact members attended the Annual meeting to hear presentations and vote to determine the two recipients of their $102,500 grants.
+On Tuesday, June 12, 2007 Impact members attended the Annual meeting to hear presentations and vote to determine the two recipients of their $102,500 Change-Maker Grants.
 Each of the two finalists received $102,500 supporting their proposed programs highlighted below: